hail-is/hail/hail/python/hail/docs/getting_started.rst

 Once you've set up Hail, we recommend that you run the Python tutorials to get an overview of Hail functionality and learn about the powerful query language.
-To try Hail out, run the below commands to start a Jupyter Notebook server in the tutorials directory.
+To try Hail out, run the below commands from the Hail home directory to start a Jupyter Notebook server in the tutorials directory.

 .. code-block:: text

-    cd $HAIL_HOME/tutorials
+    cd tutorials
     jhail

 You can now click on the "01-genome-wide-association-study" notebook to get started!